Precy enjoys helping others learn to speak and appreciate the Filipino language. She also speaks Ilocano.

 The popular peace sign.
-This v sign made by the index and the middle finger as a sign of 'peace' is one hand gesture that you're most likely familiar with seeing it done in photos.
+This v sign made by the index and the middle finger as a sign of 'peace' is one hand gesture that you're most likely familiar with seeing it done in photos and television shows.

-A hand gesture you can put in use just in case you want to apologize for unintentionally putting someone in trouble or telling on someone by showing him or her the peace sign until you get the chance to speak to the person and apologize by words.
+You can use this hand gesture just in case you want to apologize for unintentionally putting someone in trouble or telling on someone.

 A hand gesture that can be easily confused to mean 'ok' as this hand sign means so in some countries.
 Well, it is used as well to mean just the same by some Filipinos.
-But this sign made by the thumb and the index finger creating a zero mostly means 'money.'
+But mostly this Filipino hand gesture means money, a sign made by the thumb and the index finger creating a zero.
 Pera.
 Kwarta.
 Datung.
 Anda (slang).
+Money.
 This hand gesture will say it for you.